February 6

 Victoria burned on a Thursday.
 Twelve million hectares — a quarter of the entire state — gone in one day.
 Black Thursday, they called it.
 Settlers had never seen fire move like that.
 The eucalyptus trees didn't just burn, they exploded.
 The oil in their leaves vaporized in the heat, then ignited mid-air.
 Firestorms jumped miles ahead of the flames.
 Survivors said the sky turned black at noon.
 Australia had always burned.
 Just not like this.

-Grant took Fort Henry in Tennessee with almost no fight.
+Ulysses Grant took Fort Henry on the Tennessee River with almost no fight on February 6, 1862, giving the United Stat…

 Finland's first municipal councils met in 1865, giving towns and rural districts the power to tax, hire, and govern t…